MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-test-bot-teams.md

 ---
-title: "Check your chatbot with the Test bot"
+title: "Check your chatbot with the Test bot in Teams"
 description: "The Test bot lets you check how well your topics are working, and lets you navigate topic nodes."
 keywords: "PVA"
 ms.date: 8/3/2020